Support Programme (TASP)

 Our excellent links with local clubs provide further opportunities for pupils to develop outside of school in a structured environment.
 This includes expert football coaching from the Crawley Town FC coaches and clinics with coaches from Chelsea FC.
 There is a fruitful partnership with top-flight East Grinstead Hockey Club (EGHC) who are Ladies' U18 and Men's 1st team national indoor champions.

 Worth's hockey players have been going from strength to strength.
 During Summer 2015 the Hockey Academy was launched - a joint venture between EGHC and Worth which offers opportunities for aspiring hockey players to receive coaching from elite players, including current and former internationals.
 Find out more about booking onto one of these courses here.

 There are pupils participating in sport at county or national level in swimming, fencing, polo, netball, cricket, rugby, football, wrestling and skiing.

-Worthians who have gone on to participate in sport at the top level include England U20s rugby coach Nick Walshe who was named Performance Development Coach of the Year in December 2013 and Tom Mitchell the current captain of the England Rugby 7s team.
+Worthians who have gone on to participate in sport at the top level include England U20s rugby coach Nick Walshe who was named Performance Development Coach of the Year in December 2013 and Tom Mitchell the current captain of the England and Great Britain Rugby 7s team.